 In addition to engaging members in setting the organization’s agenda, the Center seeks to invest members in the challenges and opportunities that arise in a multi-religious society.
 Smith explains, “some of the most innovative things we have done in the past few years [result from our] understanding that the experience is what really gives people the hooks on which they are able to engage and become mobilized in public policy.”
 The Center’s environmental policy program, Virginia Interfaith Power and Light, is an example of this approach in action.
 In the beginning, Smith and VICPP found it difficult to mobilize people publicly around an issue that did not invest them personally.
 Through the Virginia Interfaith Power and Light program, the Center developed a three-step approach: encourage members to weatherize their communal worship space, then invite them to do the same to their homes, and then provide venues for members to collaborate with residents of low-income neighborhoods to do the same.
 By the time individuals and faith communities are helping others implement change, they realize “they need to become really incredible advocates for the earth and for God’s creation.”

 According to Smith and the Virginia Interfaith Center for Public Policy, “interfaith” is more than an abstract, intellectual term.
 Interfaith is action that takes place every day, action that inspires transformative change in the lives of individuals, faith communities, and the entire community.
 Smith considers the Center to be the step after dialogue, a “movement.”
-The Virginia Interfaith Center for Public Policy is a unique blend of personal and public, action and relationship, institution and mission, making it an indispensible presence in Richmond, both on the interfaith scene and in the community as a whole.
+The Virginia Interfaith Center for Public Policy is a unique blend of personal and public, action and relationship, institution and mission.
+It is an indispensible presence in Richmond, both on the interfaith scene and in the community as a whole.
 As Smith reflects, “I think public policy is a vehicle to do community building, and maybe the most important thing that we’ve learned is that the voice of the faith community is needed.”